 - Be thoughtful and deliberate in your daily activities.

-- Take time to thank the Lord in every situation.
+- Take time to thank the Lord even in the midst of stress.

 - Communicate with Him in prayer.